 Remember to observe where the breakpoint is (where there is less oil), and make small adjustments from there.
 The more you can practice these oil patterns, the quicker you will master them and in turn, the better your scores are going to be.
 There are lots of other oil patterns used mostly by professionals and in some amateur tournaments that I will be discussing later on in my blog.

-Check out my book available on Amazon/Kindle--"Let's Rev Up Those Bowling Scores" for only $14.99.
+Check out my book available on Amazon/Kindle--"Let's Rev Up Those Bowling Scores".

 Join me next week when I'll be discussing "How Can I Improve My Bowling Accuracy"?